26 Fun Things to Do in Edinburgh with Kids (Free Options)

 Piper Royal Mile Edinburgh_

-3. Spit in the Heart of Midlothian
+3. Check Out the Heart of Midlothian

 Why?

-Well it depends who you believe.
+Well, it depends on who you believe.

 Price: Free